Accessibility

 Parking

-If you have a government issued accessibility hang tag or license plate, metered street parking is free of charge.
+Drivers who have a government-issued disabled hang tag or license plate may use street metered parking free of charge.
 Private parking lots and garages may have different rules and regulations.
+Attendees with Accessibility Designation may park near any of the SXSW Shuttle Stops and request the Accessibility Shuttle.

 Mobility Devices

 At SXSW, wheelchairs and 3- or 4-wheel electric scooters, walkers, canes, and crutches are allowed and are reasonably accommodated.
 Please know that SXSW does not provide push services for attendees.
+Attendees who require this service are encouraged to read about our Companion Wristband.
 For safety reasons, requests to use other power-driven mobility devices will be reviewed on a case-by-case basis.
 Please email accessibility@sxsw.com.

 Charging